-- a. drafting of the IPARD Programme; - b. ensuring that operations are approved and funded in accordance with the criteria and mechanisms applicable to the IPARD Programme, and that they comply with the relevant Community and national rules; - c.
-IPARD Programme monitoring and assisting the work of the IPARD Monitoring Committee as defined in Article 61, notably by providing the documents necessary for monitoring the quality of implementation of the IPARD Programme; - d. drawing up the sectoral annual and final implementation reports as defined in Article 68 and, following consultation with the IPARD Agency, and after their examination by the IPARD Monitoring Committee, submitting to the Commission, the National IPA Co-ordinator (NIPAC) and the NAO; - e. setting up, maintaining and updating the reporting and information system to gather financial and statistical information on progress of the IPARD Programme, (if the setting up of such a system is not undertaken by the IPARD Agency), and shall forward this data to the IPARD Monitoring Committee, in accordance with arrangements agreed between the country and the Commission, using where possible computerised systems permitting the exchange of data with the Commission are informed of the need to make appropriate administrative changes when such changes are required following a Decision by the Commission to amend the IPARD Programme.
+- a. drafting of the IPARD Programme; - ensuring that operations are approved and funded in accordance with the criteria and mechanisms applicable to the IPARD Programme, and that they comply with the relevant Community and national rules; - c.
+IPARD Programme monitoring and assisting the work of the IPARD Monitoring Committee as defined in Article 61, notably by providing the documents necessary for monitoring the quality of implementation of the IPARD Programme; - d. drawing up the sectoral annual and final implementation reports as defined in Article 68 and, following consultation with the IPARD Agency, and after their examination by the IPARD Monitoring Committee, submitting to the Commission, the National IPA Co-ordinator (NIPAC) and the NAO; - e. setting up, maintaining and updating the reporting and information system to gather financial and statistical information on progress of the IPARD Programme, (if the setting up of such a system is not undertaken by the IPARD Agency), and shall forward this data to the IPARD Monitoring Committee, in accordance with arrangements agreed between the country and the Commission, using where possible computerised systems permitting the exchange of data with the Commission

 The Managing Authority shall propose adjustments of the IPARD Programme to the Commission and to the NIPAC after consultation with the IPARD Agency, and following agreement by the IPARD Monitoring Committee.
-The Managing Authority is responsible for ensuring that the relevant authorities
+The Managing Authority is responsible for ensuring that the relevant authorities are informed of the need to make appropriate administrative changes when such changes are required following a Decision by the Commission to amend the IPARD Programme.